 Now back to Sarah's sister Kelly's birthday.
-During the conversation it was discussed how Sarah wished she could be there and Kelly seem quite eager for Sarah to come home for Easter Weekend.
+During the conversation, it was discussed how Sarah wished she could be there and Kelly seem quite eager for Sarah to come home for Easter Weekend.
 Like a light bulb turning on in her head my friend then said: "Well just you wait.
-I have a surprise for you that you may see later," though I couldn't here much I knew Kelly had to be getting excited.
+I have a surprise for you that you may see later," though I couldn't hear much I knew Kelly had to be getting excited.
 Sarah covered the phone looked at me and said: "Hey do you want to go to dinner and surprise my sister and family."
-I of course said yes always eager to do good for a friend and after what I herd I was to moved to say no. The plan was set and with some inside help from Sarah's younger brother we knew the time and the place and we were ready to go.
+I, of course, said yes always eager to do good for a friend and after what I heard I was to moved to say no. The plan was set and with some inside help from Sarah's younger brother we knew the time and the place and we were ready to go.

 School may help me learn more about my major, but listening louder in the world will help me learn so much more about life!